 Genuine entrepreneur test

-The ‘genuine entrepreneur test’ must be satisfied at every stages of the application, including your initial application, extension and finally the settlement, i.e. to stay long-term in the UK.
-This test has become more challenging, and has increased refusal rates.
+The ‘genuine entrepreneur test’ must be satisfied at every stage of the application, including your initial application, extension and finally the settlement to stay indefinitely in the UK.

 Tier 1 entrepreneur visa application process